openseg-group/OCNet.pytorch/README.md

 For example, if you run the base-oc method for two times, you can achieve 79.3 and 79.8 mIou on the validation set separately while the testing mIou can be 78.55 and 77.69.
 Thus I recommend to you to run our methods for multiple times if you want to achieve good performance on the testing set while our method performs pretty robust on the validation set as the reason of the distribution gaps between the training/validation set and the testing set.

+## Acknowledgment
+This code is heavily borrowed from [Pytorch-Deeplab](https://github.com/speedinghzl/Pytorch-Deeplab)

 ## Thanks to the Third Party Libs